 Changing the Traditions of Relationships: good or bad for society?

 In the tragic romance of Romeo and Juliet, the two lovers marry before meeting their unfortunate demise.
 Juliet is 13 years of age.
 While his age is never specifically mentioned in the play, it is reasonable to assume he is in his late teens or early 20s given the traditions of the period.
 When looking back at one’s family history it is common to find grandparents and great grandparents who married in their late teens or early 20s.
 Many of us have parents who were wed in their early to mid 20s as well.
+Today, young people are waiting longer to get married.
+It’s not uncommon for high school or college sweet hearts to date for six or seven years before they finally decide to tie the knot.
+Sometimes they even move into together before getting married and sometimes they never get married at all.
+All this is, of course, untraditional.
+It goes against the official beliefs of many religions and may be seen as indecent or sinful by older generations.

 We are witnessing an interesting clash of cultures as we see old traditions challenged and new codes of morality and purity established.
 In the United States, 92 percent of the population believe in a God.
 Most religious traditions frown upon having sex before marriage, conceiving a child out of wedlock, moving in together before marriage and homosexual marriage.
 Despite these traditions, 95 percent of Americans have had premarital sex, 40 percent of all births are out of wedlock and 53 percent of Americans support gay marriage.